-- What questions does your audience need to answer?
+- What does my audience need to know?

-- How far does your audience want to go down the rabbit hole?
+- How far does my audience want to go down the rabbit hole?

-Before creating your data visualizations, take the time to interview your audience to learn which stories are most important to them.
+Before creating data visualizations, interview your audience to learn which stories they want to hear.

 Know Your Goals

-Do you want to convince your stakeholders to invest in performance improvements?
-Are you trying to convey sales information?
+Are you convincing your stakeholders to invest in performance improvements?
+Are you trying to visualize sales information?

-Defining key performance indicators will increase the impact of your data visualization efforts.
-If your goal is to convince investors to give you money, one of your KPIs would be a signed check.
+Define key performance indicators to increase visualization impact.
+If you’re convincing investors, one of your KPIs may be a signed check.

 Choose Your Weapon

-Here are five of the most common widgets used for data visualization.
+Here are five of the most common widgets.

-A line chart or line plot or line graph or curve chart is a type of chart that displays information as a series of data points called ‘markers’ connected by straight line segments.
+A line chart, line plot, line graph, or curve chart displays information as a series of data points called ‘markers’ connected by straight line segments.

-A flowchart is a type of diagram that represents a workflow or process.
-A flowchart can also be defined as a diagrammatic representation of an algorithm, a step-by-step approach to solving a task.
-A flowchart is the superset of an org chart, which is a common flowchart.
+A flowchart is the superset of an org chart, a standard flowchart.
+A flowchart represents a workflow or process.
+A flowchart can be a diagrammatic representation of an algorithm, a step-by-step approach to solving a task.

 Color Your Theory

-Use color theory to pick an appropriate color scheme that will bring your visualizations to life.
+Use color theory to pick an appropriate color scheme.

-Try using a color palette generator to kickstart your journey with color theory.
+Try using a color palette generator to explore color theory.